Teeth Grinding Claremont, CA

 Signs you may be grinding your teeth include:

-At Claremont Dental Institute, our doctors take a holistic, biological approach to treating TMJ and bruxism.
-Biological dentistry looks at the whole chewing system, analyzing the alignment of teeth and your bite.
+At Claremont Dental Institute, our doctors take a holistic approach to treating TMJ and bruxism.
+Holistic dentistry looks at the whole chewing system, analyzing the alignment of teeth and your bite.
 We also consider the health of your gums and the function of your jaw.

 Most patients grind their teeth while they sleep, making bruxism difficult to diagnose.
 Many patients go years without treatment and develop everyday discomfort in the face, neck, and shoulders.
 Some find relief from over-the-counter pain medication, but this is only temporary and provides little relief.